I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-best thing yeah I'll I do I do a lot of peptide stuff I kind of grew up in like or I spent a lot of time I should say in like rich guy la circles for a minute playing poker and all these guys were on like trt and hgh and all this other stuff and they looked great but they weren't necessarily optimizing for living longer so hgh is great you feel awesome on it but you're definitely not living longer taking it trt I think can be good for some people it didn't work for me I tried it it made me irritable so I I do other things to raise my testosterone like I take some rodacea whatever and fudociart testis and I do a lot of squats and kettlebell stuff and so I do quite well with that but what am I taking I'm taking peptides for the most part I think the best thing I've ever done I do a lot of sauna red light therapy I would say the best thing-
+**Best thing.** Yeah — I do a lot of *peptide* stuff.
+I kind of grew up in, or I should say I spent a lot of time in, rich-guy L.A. circles for a minute playing poker.
+All these guys were on **TRT** and **HGH** and all this other stuff.
+They looked great, but they weren't necessarily optimizing for living longer. **HGH** is great — you feel awesome on it, but you're definitely not living longer taking it. **TRT** I think can be good for some people.
+It didn't work for me; I tried it and it made me irritable.
+So I do other things to raise my testosterone.
+I take some [rodacea? — unclear] and [fudociart testis? — unclear], and I do a lot of squats and kettlebell work.
+I do quite well with that.
+But what am I taking?
+I'm taking peptides for the most part.
+I think the best thing I've ever done: I do a lot of sauna and red-light therapy.
+I would say the best thing—

 Sam Parr